Gulenoor/Hackathon-project/README.md

 We welcome contributions from the community.
 Please follow the standard fork-branch-pull request workflow to contribute.
 Ensure that all changes are well-documented and tested.

 Mustafa Shoukat 🏆 led the development and integration.
-Amina 🎨 focused on frontend design, Noor 🔍 managed LLM identification and integration, Faisal 🎤 developed presentations, and Aamir 🕵️‍♂️ conducted end-user testing.
+Amina 🎨 focused on frontend design, Gule Noor 🔍 managed LLM identification and integration, Faisal 🎤 developed presentations, and Aamir 🕵️‍♂️ conducted end-user testing.
 The team's coordinated efforts ensured the project's success. 🚀